sailfishos-oneplus5/hybris-installer/README.md

 # hybris-installer
-A visually appealing & extensible custom Hybris Installer script.
+A visually appealing & extensible custom Hybris Installer script by default specialized for cheeseburger (OnePlus 5) & dumpling (OnePlus 5T) devices.
 This replaces the default hybris-boot installer script implementation & requires a [modified pack_package-droid-updater file](https://git.io/fjMQe) in your droid-configs which expects **this whole repo** to be cloned in `hybris/hybris-installer`.
 Feel free to fork and adapt to your device's needs!

 ### Screenshot